-Join us as we explore the Jasper Dark Sky Preserve and its stunning location in the Canadian Rockies.
-We will spend the workshop photographing some of the best dark-sky locations in Jasper National Park and we’ll wrap up just in time for the Dark Sky Festival signature weekend hosted by Tourism Jasper.
+Join us as we explore the Jasper Dark Sky Preserve and its stunning location within the Canadian Rockies.
+We will spend the workshop photographing some of the best dark-sky locations in Jasper National Park and share many of our favourite locations along the way.

-I lived in Jasper and there are few photographers with better knowledge of its many photographic landscapes.
-This will be Jack’s 7th consecutive year attending the Jasper Dark Sky Festival, so being out under the stars in Jasper feels like being at a second home.
+Jeff Bartlett lived in Jasper for five years and there are few photographers with better knowledge of its many photographic landscapes.
+This will be Jack Fusco’s 8th year attending the Jasper Dark Sky Festival, so being out under the stars in Jasper feels like being at his second home.

-Our work from Jasper has been featured by National Geographic, NASA, the LA Times, and many other outlets.
+Our work from Jasper has been featured by National Geographic, NASA, the LA Times, Travel Alberta and many other outlets.

 4 Key Facts about the Jasper Dark Sky Workshop: